 By Aris Barkas/ firstname.lastname@example.org

 As Giannis Antetokounpo is starting his professional career in the biggest stage, he can also be a symbol of change in Greece.
-It’s a big burden for a young man who has also to face the challenge of being an NBA player, despite having a very limited playing experience and none in the highest level.
-But even if his example can push things forward, it’s a gain not only socially but also personally.
+It’s a big burden for a young man who has also to face the challenge of being an NBA player, despite having a very limited playing experience and none at the highest level.
+But even if his example can push things forward, it’s not only a personal but also a social gain.
 His two younger brothers are still stateless.